yanghu199/slave-to-the-algorithm./sko/week7/README.md

  }
 }

-For my voice library, I tried to import my local obj file and play with the angle of ratation.
+For my voice library, I tried to import my local obj file and play with the angle of the ratation.
 Meanwhile, I collected some images and recordings from my friends and strangers on Instagram.
-It's really interesting and meaningful to hear someone interpreted and described their memories and stories behind those items and what kind of emotion did the item brings to them.
+It's really interesting and meaningful to hear someone interpret and describe their memories and stories behind those items and what kind of emotion the item brings to them.

 <img width="1362" alt="屏幕快照 2020-10-14 下午8 24 21" src="https://user-images.githubusercontent.com/68723373/96479661-d76d5780-126b-11eb-8e7a-3382d0165c03.png">